Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 • No electricity: all lighting by candles and gas lamps

-• No WiFi, no air conditioning, no ensuite shower
+• No WiFi and no air conditioning

 For guests who want total immersion in the jungle with minimal separation from the natural environment, Temple’s deliberate simplicity is part of the appeal.
 The absence of modern comforts is not a limitation; it’s a philosophy.